RayIwobi/Valor-Drycleaners-Website/README.md

 **Features** 🚀

-User Authentication: Secure login and registration functionality.
+**User Authentication**: Secure login and registration functionality.

-Profile Management: Users can create and customize their profiles with personal information, photos, and more.
+**Profile Management**: Users can create and customize their profiles with personal information, photos, and more.

-Real-Time Feeds: View posts from users in a dynamically updated feed.
+**Real-Time Feeds**: View posts from users in a dynamically updated feed.

-Post Creation: Share thoughts, images, or links with others.
+**Post Creation**: Share thoughts, images, or links with others.

-Like & Comment System: Interact with posts through likes and comments.
+**Like & Comment System**: Interact with posts through likes and comments.

-Responsive Design: Fully optimized for mobile, tablet, and desktop devices.
+**Responsive Design**: Fully optimized for mobile, tablet, and desktop devices.

 **Tech Stack** 🛠️

 React: Frontend library for building the user interface.

 CSS: For styling and layout design.